 We are always available to help you.
 Even if you have a complaint about our treatment of you, we are obligated to honor your right to complain.
-Therefore, you should always reach out to your Customer Experience Team for help.
-But in some situations, you may also want help or guidance from someone who is not connected with us.
+Therefore, you should always reach out to customer service for help.
+But in some situations you may also want help or guidance from someone who is not connected with us.
 Below are two entities that can assist you.